 Bile acid sequestrants are inappropriate for use in patients with serum triglycerides greater than 300 mg/dl or in those who have type III hyperlipoproteinemia since they can exacerbate hypertriglyceridemia and put the patient at risk for pancreatitis.
 Bile acid sequestrants are used with caution in patients with triglyceride concentrations of 250 to 299 mg/dL with regular monitoring every 4 to 6 weeks after administration, with discontinuation of therapy if triglycerides exceed 400 mg/dL.

 The monitoring of bile acid sequestrants therapy is via a reduction in LDL-C concentrations.
 Bile acid sequestrants lead to lipid reduction after approximately two weeks.
-The lipid profile requires measurement before initiating treatment, and fasting lipid profile should be checked 4 to 12 weeks after starting therapy, and every 3 to 12 months after that.
+The lipid profile requires measurement before initiating treatment, and the fasting lipid profile should be checked 4 to 12 weeks after starting therapy and every 3 to 12 months after that.
 A mild increase in triglycerides occurs with bile acid sequestrants therapy.